isomerpages/mlaw-corp/news/announcements/_posts/2012-02-14-Allowing-Singapore-Law-Practices-more-flexibility-to-grow-and-enhance-international-competitiveness.md

 </li>
-<li><strong>SLPs which tie up with FLPs based in Singapore.
-SLPs and FLPs based in Singapore will have increased scope for collaboration within an amended Formal Law Alliance (FLA) framework.
-For SLPs and FLPs which enter into a Joint Law Venture (JLV), concurrent partnerships between the two constituents of the JLV will now be allowed.</strong></li>
+<li><strong>SLPs which tie up with FLPs based in Singapore.</strong>  SLPs and FLPs based in Singapore will have increased scope for collaboration within an amended Formal Law Alliance (FLA) framework.
+For SLPs and FLPs which enter into a Joint Law Venture (JLV), concurrent partnerships between the two constituents of the JLV will now be allowed.</li>
 <li><strong>Qualifying Foreign Law Practices (QFLPs).</strong>  QFLPs will be allowed to enter into FLAs or JLVs, and retain their QFLP licence.</li>
 <li><strong>SLPs which want to employ corporate structures.</strong> SLPs will be allowed to establish a related law corporation.
 Singapore Lawyers will be able to hold executive appointments in companies set up by the SLP for related activities.</li>
 </ol>